Forestry in Rajasthan

 • Funding – AFD and State government in the ratio 70:30.

-• The project is being implemented across 13 districts of Rajasthan namely – Alwar, Baran, Bhilwara, Bharatpur, Bundi, Dausa, Dholpur, Jaipur, Jhalawar, Karauli, Kota, Sawai Madhopur, and Tonk.
-It encompasses activities in 800 villages, aiming to conserve biodiversity and enhance deciduous forest resources in the eastern region of the State.
+• The project is being implemented across 13 districts of Rajasthan – Alwar, Baran, Bhilwara, Bharatpur, Bundi, Dausa, Dholpur, Jaipur, Jhalawar, Karauli, Kota, Sawai Madhopur and Tonk.

 Leave a Reply